patrickbwarren/transam-triton/TRIMCC.md

 [`invaders_tape.tri`](invaders_tape.tri) (tape header `INVADERS`) -- a
 [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) clone.
-Keys '1', '3' and 'SPACE' as above; and when the game is over 'G' to start a new game.
+Keys '1', '3' and 'SPACE' as above; 'G' to start a new game.

-The Invaders clone was modified from a hex dump in Computing Today (March 1980).
+The Space Invaders clone was modified from a hex dump in Computing Today (March 1980).
 Currently if the complete fleet of invaders is wiped out, another fleet doesn't appear - this seems to be a bug.
 Apart from this it's surprisingly good!